mmccoyd/hillside_dactyl_shield/README.md

     though they were designed for the [Hillside Dactyl 50 xxx].

 > [!Note]
-> This test branch seems ready to order.
+> I've ordered alpha.3, but not yet built it.
+> I'll update this when I've build it.
 >
-> I'll update this when I've done that and when I've tested it.
+> See the change log for the alpha.2 to alpha.3 differences.
 >
-> See the change log for what it fixes and adds.
->
 > Some links are broken as I stage related parts of the keyboard.
-> This test branch is subject to being re-based.

-## Feature levels and ordering
+## Feature levels

 There are three main choice points in a shield cost vs features trade off.
 See the wiki ordering page for costs.